elinsoftware/buzzpost-servicenow/README.md

 They are inactive by default.
 Activate them and assigned users will be notified through the messaging service when an incident assigned.

 >Broadcasting service based on ServiceNow event processing, so there may (or may not) be a few seconds delay between the actual event and notification displayed on in a browser.

+## 3. How to disable broadcasting service

+To disconnect/disable broadcasting service - set *bzp2.init.js* UI script to inactive.